JOW GA KUNG FU

 In addition, Jow ga also includes a Self-Defense curriculum outside of form training that helps prepare students for possible confrontations in the real world by applying the techniques learned in class.

 Jow Ga classes include regular sparring sessions to give students an opportunity to spar against classmates in a controlled environment.
 Students gain a sense of what it might be like to be attacked and are better prepared for actual combat.
+Sparring class offer on the first Monday of each month, from 7:00pm-8:pm.
 Safety equipment is mandatory for sparring sessions.
 Advanced students may participate in weapon sparring.

 Student printable pdf booklet